eclipse/poosl/README.md

 ## How to download Eclipse Features

-Update site and help are accessible on <a href="https://obeonetwork.github.io/POOSL" >gh-pages site</a>.
+Update site and help are accessible on [gh-pages site](https://obeonetwork.github.io/POOSL).

 ## How to build